serialport/node-serialport/README.md

 *****

 Imagine a world where you can write JavaScript to control blenders, lights, security systems, or even robots.
 Yes, I said robots.
 That world is here and now with node-serialport.
 It provides a very simple interface to the low level serial port code necessary to program [Arduino](http://www.arduino.cc/) chipsets, [X10](http://www.smarthome.com/manuals/protocol.txt) wireless communications, or even the rising [Z-Wave](http://www.z-wave.com/modules/ZwaveStart/) and [Zigbee](http://www.zigbee.org/) standards.
-The physical world is your oyster with this goodie, don't believe us - watch [this presentation from JSConf EU 2010](http://jsconf.eu/2010/speaker/livingroombindmotion_function.html) by [Nikolai Onken](http://twitter.com/nonken) and [Jörn Zaefferer](http://bassistance.de/).
+The physical world is your oyster with this goodie.
+For a full break down of why we made this, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).

 *****